isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-10-05-post-Nutrient deficiencies.md

 	<li><input type="checkbox" id="accordion9">
 		<label for="accordion9">Magnesium deficiency: Older leaves are pale with dark green veins </label><div>
 <img title="A Pennywort with magnesium deficiency with older leaves becoming pale yellow with green veins.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/NitrogenDeficient_JacChua%20(3).jpg">
 <p>Magnesium deficiencies causes plants to have pale older leaves with dark green veins.
-Magnesium deficiencies can be caused by the over-use of high potassium fertilisers as the plant absorbs potassium instead of magnesium.
+Magnesium deficiencies can be caused by the over-use of high potassium <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> as the plant absorbs potassium instead of magnesium.
 If no high potassium fertilisers have been added, Epsom salts can be used to add magnesium to the soil.</p>
 </div></li>
 	<li><input type="checkbox" id="accordion10">
 		<label for="accordion10">Iron deficiency: New leaves are pale with dark green veins </label><div>
 <img title="A Ceylon Spinach with iron deficiency with pale new leaves with green veins.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/NitrogenDeficient_JacChua%20(2).jpg">
 <p>Iron deficiencies look like magnesium deficiency, but the leaves that are pale with dark green veins are new and generally on the top of the plant.
-Plants in waterlogged soils will often show signs of iron deficiency, but this is easily remedied by improving soil drainage by mixing in organic soil amendments like compost.
+Plants in waterlogged soils will often show signs of iron deficiency, but this is easily remedied by improving soil drainage by mixing in <a href="/page-index/horticulture-techniques/soil-amendments/">organic soil amendments</a> like compost.
 Occasionally, plants may be growing in alkaline soils with a pH over 7 and will have problems absorbing iron, resulting in the deficiency.
 This can be remedied by adding more acidic soil amendments like sulphur. </p>
 	</div></li>
 </ul>
 </section>